naofumi0115/PAV-Training/exercises/tut2.md

 - You want only the guys who does not have the username/pass can only view the home page

 # Solution and guide
+- As you know, the session was store at the server side.
+So to know how session works, we have to build a server.
+Use sever to store the session.
+- Apply cookie, session to `login action`

+# How to
 ## Precondition
 1. You have to finish previous section [1.
 HTML, CSS and JavaScript](./../docs/html-cs-js/readme.md).
 Because in this exercise, you have to reuse that layout.
 2. Change `Remember username` to `Remember me`

-> Please try by yourself first before you reference the source code.
+> Please `TRY BY YOURSELF FIRST` before you reference the source code.
 > Reference previouse exercise results [here](../src/html-css-js/exercises-2)

 ## Build web server.
-As you know, the session was store at the server side.
-So to know how session works, we have to build a server.

 In this case, I'm using PHP server to because you are studing PHP too.